fraziern/d3aday/_exercises/how_many_minutes.md

 ![Another funny bar graph](/assets/img/love_solution.jpg)

+Most of the steps involved in building this visualization should be familiar to you if you've got a little experience creating D3 bar graphs.
+But there are a few challenges particular to this one:

+1. Setting the y-axis scale correctly, since you have numeric data with text labels
+1. Adding the y axis itself
+1. Managing some word wrap (definitely the hardest part)

 The complete data is below (JSON format).
 To make things easier for setting up a quick word wrap routine, I added a `/` where a line break should go, in the X-axis labels.

 {% highlight json %}